macleginn/bivaltyp/content/languages/descriptions/Komi_Zyrian.md

 - Genealogy (as given in [WALS](https://wals.info/)).
 Family: {{ family_WALS }}, genus: {{ genus_WALS }}.
 - Macro-area: {{ macroarea }}.

+Komi-Zyrian belongs to the Permic subgroup of Finno-Ugric languages and is closely related to Komi-Permyak and Udmurt.
+Komi-Zyrian and Komi-Permyak can be regarded as varieties of a single pluricentric Komi language.

+The language is primarily spoken in the Komi Republic, Russia, and its native speaker population has declined to approximately 100,000, placing it in the endangered category.

+## Grammar notes

+### Basic clause structure and the transitive construction

+Case marking displays the nominative-accusative alignment.
+In the basic transitive construction the subject appears in the nominative, while the object displays variable marking depending on the morphosyntactic and semantic properties of the clause.
+Three options are available: unmarked, marked with the suffix -e̮s, or marked with the cumulative third-person possessive-accusative marker -se̮.
+The choice is influenced by animacy, definiteness, and clause structure.

+Non-core arguments are flagged by oblique case markers and postpositions (with cases).

+### Case system

+According to the commonly accepted analysis, standard Komi-Zyrian has a total of 16 distinct cases: nominative, accusative, genitive, ablative, dative, instrumental, comitative, abessive, consecutive, inessive, illative, elative, approximative, egressive, prolative, terminative.

 ## Glossing abbreviations
 ABE — abessive; ABL — ablative; ACC — accusative; ADJ — adjective; AG — agent; COM — comitative; DAT — dative; ELA — elative; GEN — genitive; ILL — illative; INE — inessive; INS — instrumental; NEG — negation; OBL — oblique; P — possessor; PC — participle; PL — plural; PN — person name; PRET — preterite; PROL — prolative; PRS — present; SG — singular; TERM — terminative.